Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: MAP Analytical Bound for GT with General Correlated Prior Statistics

 \section{MAP Analytical Bound for GT with General Correlated Prior Statistics}

-In this section, we provide a sufficiency bound for the number of required pooled tests for any \ac{map} decoder with an arbitrary underlying correlation between infected items.
+In this section, we revisit the classical information-theoretic sufficiency condition for \ac{map} decoding in group testing and adapt it to the setting considered here, which involves general correlated prior statistics and a constrained typical pattern in which only $K_{\min}\leq K \leq K_{\max}$ out of $N$ items are defective.
 This bound also applies to the \ac{lva}-based \ac{msgt} algorithm, which can approach \ac{map} decoder performance for a sufficiently large list \cite{seshadri1994list}.
 We calculate this bound by extending the known result of \ac{ml} decoding for \ac{gt} problems \cite{atia2012boolean}, which bounds the probability of error of a \ac{ml} decoder using a Gallager-type bound \cite{gallager1968information} for \ac{mac} channels \cite{gallager1985perspective}.
 Recall that a noiseless \ac{gt} setup can be considered as a noiseless \ac{mac} setting with $N$ ``users", each having a single codeword.
-While these type of bounds are well explored in the literature for \ac{mac} channels with correlated prior statistics \cite{slepian1973coding,zhong2006joint,zhong2007joint,campo2011random,campo2012achieving,rezazadeh2019joint,rezazadeh2019error}, they do not expand naturally to \ac{gt}, since \ac{gt} can be thought as a special case where only ``$K$" users transmit at any given point.
+While these type of bounds are well explored in the literature for \ac{mac} channels with correlated prior statistics \cite{slepian1973coding,zhong2006joint,zhong2007joint,campo2011random,campo2012achieving,rezazadeh2019joint,rezazadeh2019error}, they do not expand naturally to \ac{gt}, since \ac{gt} can be thought as a special case where only ``$K$" users transmit simultaneously at any given point.
 This key difference necessitates dedicated analysis as follows in this section.
-In particular, to gain from the correlated prior statistics information, unlike \ac{ml} decoders and bounds e.g., in \cite{atia2012boolean,aldridge2019group}.
+In particular, to gain from the correlated prior statistical information, unlike \ac{ml} decoders and bounds e.g., in \cite{atia2012boolean,7541823,aldridge2019group}.
+That is, unlike prior works that analyze \ac{ml} decoding under a uniform prior over defective sets of fixed cardinality, our analysis considers \ac{map} decoding with arbitrary, possibly correlated priors, requiring explicit weighting of competing defective sets according to their prior probabilities.
 We first introduce new notations and definitions in Subsection~\ref{subsec:def}, then provide the probability of error to bound the \ac{map} performance in Subsection~\ref{subsec:Perror}, characterizing in Subsection~\ref{subsec:bound} the maximal number of tests required to guarantee reliability as given in Theorem~\ref{direct_theorem}.
-Finally, in Subsection~\ref{subsec:GE}, we evaluate this bound in \ac{ge} model \cite{gilbert1960capacity} and illustrate it for a practical regime in Section~\ref{sec_numerical_eval}.
+In Subsection~\ref{subsec:GE}, we evaluate this bound in Gilbert-Elliott model \cite{gilbert1960capacity} and illustrate it for a practical regime in Section~\ref{sec_numerical_eval}.
+Throughout those subsection, for essay of notation and to follow the existing \ac{gt} literature, we first analyze the performance of a \ac{map} decoder \emph{conditioned on a fixed realization} $K=k$.
+Accordingly, all quantities below (including the index set $\allnchoosek$, the random variable $W$, and its distribution $P_W$) are interpreted under the conditional prior $P(\cdot \mid K=k)$, and the resulting bound applies to the conditional error probability $P_e(k)\triangleq \Pr\!\big(\widehat{\mathcal K}\neq \mathcal K \,\big|\, K=k\big)$.
+Finally, in Subsection~\ref{subses:map_randomK}, we extend the analysis to support the random-$K$ model (see Section~\ref{sec_problem_form}) with tail probability (See Section~\ref{subsec:main_results_discussion}).